EthanPeters96/FlavorWave/README.md

 - I want to easily navigate to my favourite recipes.
 - I want to keep up to date with what new social media they post.

+## Design

+### Colour Scheme

+I used the site [coolors](https://coolors.co/palette/ccd5ae-e9edc9-fefae0-faedcd-d4a373) for the color scheme, I think these colors complement the purpose of the site well.

+### Imagery

+I plan on using high quality images of food to compliment the site, all my images are sourced from [unsplash](https://unsplash.com/images/stock).

+### Wireframes

+Add the images or links for your wireframes here.

+I used [Balsamiq](https://balsamiq.com/) for my wireframes.

+### Favicon

+I used [Favicon](https://favicon.io/) to create my favicon

+## Features

+The website is comprised of four pages, all are accessible from the navigation menu (home page, recipes page, about page & contact page).

+#### All Pages on the website have:

+- A responsive navigation bar at the top which allows the user to navigate through the site.
+To the left of the navigation bar is the text FlavorWave.
+To the right of the navigation bar are the links to the websites pages (home page, recipes page, about page & contact page).
+When viewing with mobile devices the navigation links change to a burger toggler.
+This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on mobile devices to navigate a site.

+- A footer which contains social media icon links to instagram and facebook.
+Icons were used to keep the footer clean and because they are universally recognisable.

+### General features on each page

+Each page have the same header and footer as well and theme to complete.

 #### Home Page

 ![FlavorWave Home page](/assets/screenshots/home-page.jpg)